10 Import Tax and Duty Mistakes You Can't Afford To Make

 Of course, there’s a problem here: Rates and taxable products change all the time.
 A sustained drop in oil prices and changes in currency valuation have caused many world governments to search for new sources of tax revenue, and imports are being scrutinized more carefully than ever.
 A rate that was valid last year may no longer be current, and refused shipments (due to unexpectedly high import taxes) are the likely result of relying on old rates.

 #4: Misdeclaring and undervaluing goods

-It’s not supposed to happen, but a lot of businesses (especially smaller ones) have done it: deliberately undervaluing shipments of goods, or misdeclaring one type of item as another in order to avoid paying a higher total landed cost.
-Some companies, for instance, always fill out a low estimated value regardless of the actual product value in a shipment in order to sneak in under duty free or low-value customs policies.
+It’s not supposed to happen, but a lot of businesses have done it: deliberately undervalue shipments of goods, or misdeclare one type of item as another in order to avoid paying a higher duty rate.
+Some companies, for instance, always fill out a low estimated value regardless of the actual product value in a shipment in order to sneak in under duty-free or low-value customs policies.

 Governments have noticed this tactic, and are cracking down more than ever.
 Customs authorities have developed profiling tactics that help them target shipments for detailed examination and evaluation.
 Customs processing delays, as well as major fines and penalties, can be expected if your company routinely engages in these practices.

 Special alert: In some situations, countries may even revoke your import/export abilities completely if you misrepresent the contents of shipments - transacting across national boundaries is a privilege, not a right, and repeated abuses of the system can result in a total loss of these privileges.

 Forms, forms, and more forms: International shipping can generate a lot of paperwork.
 It’s important not only to keep everything, but also to ensure that each form is properly filed and stored.
 Misplacing import and export paperwork, or being unable to easily search for documentation when it’s requested, can lead to significant delays in processing shipments.